Education Services Agreements

 Retain Primary Registrations in your School Authority

 You retain the primary registration of the student.
 Students involved in an Education Services Agreements will not impact the Weighted Moving Average (WMA) in your school authority.
 You will continue to benefit from all the funding bands whose formulas are linked to your WMA.

 You also retain the overall authority and responsibility for the students’ general educational needs.

 They will continue to be your students; PHSD teachers will deliver instruction.

 What does it cost?

 Entering into an agreement is free.
 We encourage jurisdictions to initiate the process in advance so that registering students can be done quickly when needed.
-It is important that students have the opportunity to begin their courses without delay.
+Students must have the opportunity to begin their courses without delay.

 Fees will be charged based on the number of credits for which students from your jurisdiction have been registered.